 The film is well cast, particularly its two female leads.
 Sigourney Weaver does this coldly logical and harshly defensive role well and the intensity of her neurotic introverted performance takes one aback.
 Holly Hunter is also good, she has natural commanding charisma and the characters reliance on own her instincts and rapport with her male comrades is well established.
 Singer Harry Connick Jr has a particularly alarming part as the serial killer Daryll Lee Cullum.

 Director Amiel has directed other genre works such as the Dennis Potter tv mini-series The Singing Detective (1986) set inside a hospital patients fantasies of a cheap detective novel and the Magical Realist Queen of Hearts (1989).
 Amiel next went onto the lame millennial caper thriller Entrapment (1999), which fails to work in every way that Copycat succeeds in doing, and the rather terrible big budget journey to the centre of the earth sf film The Core (2003).
+He is set to return to genre material with the upcoming killer shark film The Meg (2018).
 Amiel also produced the Magical Realist Simply Irresistible (1999), directed by this films producer, Mark Tarlov.